behnamasadi/cpp_tutorials/README.md

 `docker run --name cpp_container -v /home/behnam/workspace/cpp_tutorials:/cpp_tutorials -it cpp_tutorials`

+### 3. Starting a exsiting container
-3. If you have already created a container from the docker image, you can start it with:
+If you have already created a container from the docker image, you can start it with:

 `docker start -i cpp_container`

+### 4. Removing  unnecessary images and containers
-4. You can remove unnecessary images and containers by:
+You can remove unnecessary images and containers by:

 `docker image prune -a`